rsliter/hunter-agile-web-development/SYLLABUS.md

   * The web form should submit calculation commands through Ajax requests.

 * *Homework*: there will be discussion on one assigned reading in the following lecture:
-    * “Pairing” chapter from eXtreme Programming Explained.
+    * “Pairing” chapter from eXtreme Programming Explained (pages 173-178).

 ### September 19: No class.